 While in high school and college, I thought most of the world’s problems could be solved if we had more information, if people just understood things better.
 So, I was going to become an academic so I could research and write articles to make the world a better place.
 I wasn’t quite that naive, but that was basically my personal theory of change.
 Turns out, we have a lot of information.
 Getting people to pay attention to the information and motivating them to take positive action is a fun challenge.
 From writing a fundraising email to convincing a reporter to write a story to motivating coworkers, I have excellent communications experience.

-This is where you get some of the exciting details of the organizations I’ve worked with and the projects I’ve worked on!
 I’m fortunate to have a varied and exciting work history, full of projects and organizations I value and believe in.
-I’d love to talk more about this experience and, be warned, I may be a bit giddy to talk about some things.
+I’d love to talk more about this experience and figure out how we can work together.
 A somewhat-more-traditional pdf resume is available here.

 When?
 June 2015 – present

 What is the org?
 The National WIC Association provides advocacy and education for the WIC program.

 What did I do there?
 As the organization’s senior communications person, I oversee all of the association’s communications activities from email newsletters to our website, media outreach to fact sheet production.
 I manage a several million dollar, 3 year advertising campaign.
 Most recently, I developed and led half day workshops to train WIC staff across the country how to use social media to retain and engage WIC families.

 My favorite thing?
 Seeing the impact my work has on WIC across the country is very motivating.